duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 ### Reference Ownership

-Owner reference is unique and exclusive at the beginning.

 Owner references are responsible for deallocating the memory, even if there might be non-owner references to the same memory (aliases).
 So, uniqueness implies ownership, but not the other way around.

+Every owner reference is unique and exclusive at the beginning.
+But, uniqueness and exclusivity can be temporarily lost due to borrowing.

-In the RAII pattern, declared variables are the owner references.
+In the [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern, declared variables are the owner references.
 But, (unsafe) pointers have no owners designated.

 In Rust, there is no way to pass owned references to other functions.
 The viable alternative is moving objects around.
 In this sense, ownership is restricted to the declared function in Rust.